hungple/GLVN-database/authorize-google-app-script.md

 ![image](https://github.com/hungple/GLVN-database/assets/25112201/6614eda7-fcee-4feb-8fcd-346240ea5f1e)

+Notes:
-If you don't see the message, just simply select menu item GLVN > "Create HK1 report cards" again.
+- If you don't see the message, just simply select menu item GLVN > "Create HK1 report cards" again.
+- Do not cancel the script or dismiss the script.
+You need to let it run until it finishes.